 Focus on the Learner – Assignment 1

-- One example of the ‘Focus on the Learner’ assignment, available from scribd.com, is below.
+- One example of the ‘Focus on the Learner’ assignment can be found on Scribd.com here

 CELTA Course Assignment 2: Language Related Task